 Mykonos knows she’s pretty.
 It’s almost like she’s showing off as each new bend reveals a new beautiful building, a local’s smile you are dying to capture, or the indescribable hues of blue that shimmer just off the Old Port wall.
 The best time to run around with your camera in hand is in the early hours of the morning for the Old Port, the windmills and the quaint narrow streets of Little Venice.
 The rest of the day you’ll find tourists swarming around every corner.
 You’ll need to get a spot early at one of the restaurants in Little Venice for that quintessential sunset shot too.
 Hiring a boat for an hour and snapping from the water back to the island will give you a unique perspective and don’t forget to stop in and join the quad bike riders who pull over on the Epar Od Mikinou road view-point which provides the ultimate panorama from the picturesque white washed townscape to the horizon.
 Don’t forget your GoPro too to get those shots in the water and back to the beach.
 Take a virtual wander around Mykonos with me through this Mykonos gallery.

-Shop for your Mykonos Holiday
+Mykonos Fashion: Shop for your Island Holiday